HarshaFdo/internship_with_krish-Travel_Planner_360/documents/ROLLOUT_PLAN.md

 ### What Canary Deployemet Does?

-It gradually shofys traffic from v1 to v2:
+It gradually shifts traffic from v1 to v2:
 - Start with a small percentage of users (5%)
 - Monitor for errors and performance
 - Gradually increase percentage